cmg7063/IGME480FinalProject/Documentation.md

 ### Lessons Learned
  - Even if something seems like it might work, unless you have it completely working, it might fail
  - Having backups is important
+ - We learned a lot about the RIT campus
+ - When using both GitHub and Google Drive, things can get a bit confusing.
+However, GitHub is good for code and Drive is good for larger or more collaborative files like images.

 ### What we would do differently
 - Research more thoroughly all of the technologies and uses of technologies we will be using
 - When researching, make quick small prototypes testing the technology to be used for each feature
+- At the start of the project we were very good about keeping track of issues and milestones in GitHub, but at the end of the project we weren't as meticulous.
+If continuing, we would do a better job of this and have more descriptive issues so we wouldn't have two people working on the same problem.

 ## Tech Stack
 - Unity 2018.3.7